By Eric

 Since November, the Red Shirts have avoided amassing in Bangkok, a

-the level of violence.
-The army has indicated that if large numbers of Red
+could quickly raise the level of violence.
+The army has indicated that if large

-Shirts enter Bangkok, escalating civil strife could necessitate more forceful
+numbers of Red Shirts enter Bangkok, escalating civil strife could necessitate

-military action or even a coup in the name of preserving public order.
+more forceful military action or even a coup in the name of preserving public

 The military has continued to favor the opposition while avoiding